 It is the policy of the Regional District that the utility bill will be sent to the registered owner of the property.
-In order to redirect the bill c/o a renter, tenant, property manager, or other, we must have that request in writing from the registered owner.
-This is because if there is an outstanding balance on the utility bill as of December 31st then that amount will be transferred to property taxes and is the responsibility of the registered owner.
+In order to redirect the bill to the care of a renter, tenant, property manager, or other, we must have that request in writing from the registered owner.
+This is because if there is an outstanding balance on the utility bill as of December 31 that amount will be transferred to property taxes.
+Any unpaid debt is the responsibility of the registered owner.

 I have submitted an invoice to the Regional District for payment.
 When will I get paid?

-Our Accounts Payable department needs 10-15 business days to process an approved invoice.
-An approved invoice is one that displays an authorized Regional District purchase order number or contract number.
-If there is no purchase order listed on the invoice or if further authorization is required, then it needs to be sent to the appropriate department for approval, which will delay the process.
+Our Accounts Payable Department needs 10-15 business days to process an approved invoice.
+An approved invoice is one that displays an authorized Regional District purchase order number or contract number and is received by one of the above addresses.
+If there is no purchase order listed on the invoice or if further authorization is required, the process may be delayed.

 I just bought a property in the Regional District and the first utility bill I received shows arrears from before I bought the property.
 Who is responsible for paying these arrears?